awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 For more information about setting up the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

 Alternatively, you can use the [New\-EC2DefaultSubnet](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2DefaultSubnet.html) Tools for Windows PowerShell command or the [CreateDefaultSubnet](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateDefaultSubnet.html) Amazon EC2 API action\.

+## Delete your default subnets and default VPC<a name="deleting-default-vpc"></a>

+You can delete a default subnet or default VPC just as you can delete any other subnet or VPC\.
+For more information, see [Work with VPCs](working-with-vpcs.md)\.
+However, if you delete your default subnets or default VPC, you must explicitly specify a subnet in another VPC in which to launch your instance, because you can't launch instances into EC2\-Classic\.
+If you do not have another VPC, you must create a nondefault VPC and nondefault subnet\.
+For more information, see [Create a VPC](working-with-vpcs.md#Create-VPC)\.

+If you delete your default VPC, you can create a new one\.
+For more information, see [Create a default VPC](#create-default-vpc)\.

+If you delete a default subnet, you can create a new one\.
+For more information, see [Create a default subnet](#create-default-subnet)\.
+To ensure that your new default subnet behaves as expected, modify the subnet attribute to assign public IP addresses to instances that are launched in that subnet\.
+For more information, see [Modify the public IPv4 addressing attribute for your subnet](working-with-subnets.md#subnet-public-ip)\.
+You can only have one default subnet per Availability Zone\.
+You cannot create a default subnet in a nondefault VPC\.